google/skia/site/user/api/SkPaint_Reference.md

 void <a href='#SkPaint_setStrokeJoin'>setStrokeJoin</a>(<a href='#SkPaint_Join'>Join</a> join)
 </pre>

-The geometry drawn at the corners of strokes.
+Sets the geometry drawn at the corners of strokes.

 ### Parameters